vidushityagi8/bonjour-video-app/README.md

 ### Dependencies

+- [ejs](https://ejs.co/) - For creating the website's frontend.
+- [uuid](https://www.npmjs.com/package/uuid?activeTab=readme) - For generating random unique roomID's
 - [express](https://github.com/expressjs/express) - The server for handling and routing HTTP requests.
 - [peer](https://peerjs.com/) - The PeerServer for establishing connections between PeerJS clients.
 - [socket.io](https://socket.io/docs/v4/index.html) - For enabling real-time bidirectional event-based communication among the peers.
-- [ejs](https://ejs.co/) - For creating the website's frontend.
-- [uuid](https://www.npmjs.com/package/uuid?activeTab=readme) - For generating random unique roomID's

 ### Application Structure

 - `server.js` - This file defines our express server.
 - `public/` - This folder contains all the static files.

+  - `css/` - Contains all the css files. -`callPage/`

+    - Contains all css files related to the callPage

-  - `assets/` - Contains all the images used in the website.
+  - `images/` - Contains all the images used in the website.
-  - `css/` - Contains all the css files.

   - `js/` - Contains all the javascript files for the project.

 - `views/` - This folder contains all the ejs files that need to be rendered.

+  -`partials/` - Contains Header and Footer

 <!-- GETTING STARTED -->